This Applebee's Quesadilla Burger is the perfect restaurant copycat made lighter at home, right down to the Mexi-ranch sauce!

 - Mix ground beef with salt & pepper then form into 2 large round patties.
 Add to a skillet over med-high heat and cook for 3 minutes per side.
 Meanwhile, mix ingredients for Mexi-ranch sauce together in a medium-sized bowl.

 - Remove burgers from heat.
-Add 1/2 cup cheese to one tortilla, then layer on pico de gallo.
+Add 1/2 cup cheese to one tortilla.
 Place burger on top, then add another 1/2 cup cheese and finish with another tortilla.
 Repeat process one more time to form a second quesadilla.

 - Fry one quesadilla at a time in a large frying pan covered with a lid over med-high heat for 3-4 minutes per side, flipping very carefully.
 Once cheese is melted, remove from heat.

-- Lift the burger off of each bottom quesadilla to drizzle in Mexi-ranch sauce and add a layer of lettuce.
+- Lift the burger off of each bottom quesadilla to drizzle in Mexi-ranch sauce and add a layer of lettuce and pice de gallo.
 Cut each quesadilla in half, then serve and enjoy!